GoogleChrome/web.dev/src/site/content/en/blog/iframe-lazy-loading/index.md

 iframes for media content, there's the potential to also see these benefits for ads.

-### Case study: Natively lazy-loading the Facebook Like button
+### Case study: Natively lazy-loading the Facebook's social plugins

 Facebook's _social plugins_ allow developers to embed Facebook content in their web pages.
 There's a number of these plugins offered, such as embedded posts,